Skip to main content

 Configure the Kafka Consumer

-When you access a Topic from the Topic List page for the first time, a consume is automatically triggered with default settings:
+When you access a Topic from the Topic List page for the first time, a consumer is automatically triggered with default settings:

 • Show From: Most recent